siv2r/bip-frost-signing/README.md

 An adversary can forge a partial signature, i.e., create a partial signature without knowing the secret share for that particular participant public share.[^partialsig-forgery]
 However, if _PartialSigVerify_ succeeds for all partial signatures then _PartialSigAgg_ will return a valid Schnorr signature.

+[^partialsig-forgery]: Assume a malicious participant intends to forge a partial signature for the participant with public share _P_.
+It participates in the signing session pretending to be two distinct signers: one with the public share _P_ and the other with its own public share.
+The adversary then sets the nonce for the second signer in such a way that allows it to generate a partial signature for _P_.
+As a side effect, it cannot generate a valid partial signature for its own public share.
+An explanation of the steps required to create a partial signature forgery can be found in [this document](docs/partialsig_forgery.md).

 ### Tweaking the Threshold Public Key